 UITextInputTraits protocol, and thus the ability to customize the keyboard and its behaviors.

-Starting in iOS 5.1, when the user chooses dictation input on a supported device, the system automatically inserts recognized phrases into the current text view.
+When the user chooses dictation input on a supported device, the system automatically inserts recognized phrases into the current text view.
 Methods in the

 UITextInput protocol allow your app to respond to the completion of dictation, as described in Using Dictation.
 You can use an object of the